Game Information and Timing

 - It is preferable to have all team members present; however, if this is not possible, at least one member of the team is to be present.

 - Teams are to consist of five members maximum (four team members and one alternate).
+Changes to team line-ups must be made by the end of the team meeting; otherwise, teams must remain as listed on the NZCA Website.

 - First practice will commence at the scheduled start time stated on the draw.